-You’ll be staying a few days in the hospital or at least overnight.
+You’ll be staying a few days in the hospital, or at least overnight.
 Make sure you bring toiletries and personal items such as a toothbrush, toothpaste, face wash, body wash, shampoo, conditioner, lotion, a contact lens case and solution if you wear contacts, a hairbrush, lip balm, a headband or hair bands, and heavy duty sanitary pads.
-Just as you would when traveling, make sure to keep your toiletries in small packs or travel-sized containers.
+Just as you would when traveling, keep your toiletries in small packs or travel-sized containers.

 Have at least enough money to spend on vending machine snacks, drinks or any other miscellaneous items you might need to buy during your stay.

 Do you ever forget to bring your cell phone with you when you’re in a hurry?
 You probably won’t when it comes to packing for the hospital, but make sure to take the charger with you.
-If you plan on bringing other electronic devices, bring their corresponding chargers as well.
-You may want to bring your video camera and extra memory cards.
+If you plan on bringing other electronic devices, bring their corresponding chargers.
+Bring your video camera and extra memory cards, too.

 Bring a couple of extra bags for dirty stuff you need to bring home.

 Sugar-free candies will keep your mouth from drying out during labor, so it’s good to have them.
 Sweets with sugar in them are no good, as they will only make you thirsty in the long run.

 If you plan on breastfeeding your newborn, bring a set of nursing supplies such as breast pads, lanolin cream, nursing bras, a pump, cooling gel pads, and a nursing pillow.